Starignus/PythonPractise/Session1/1-RPI_setup.md

 3. Using Y-cable, power the Rpi up by plugging in the charger.

-4. The RPi will start the setup and it will ask you which operating system you want to install.
+4. If you are using a NOOBS SD card: The RPi will start the setup and it will ask you which operating system you want to install.
 From the menu select to install Raspbian.

 5. Once the operating system starts, click on the __terminal__ icon next to the menu to open it.